kojodoc/kojodoc.github.io/concepts/scala-essentials.md

 <img src ="computer.png" width="500"/>

-So a computer basically:
+So a computer basically (as per the program running on it):
 * Takes in information from an input device into main memory.
-* Has the CPU work on this input information (from main memory) to generate new information (which is put back into main memory) as per the program running on the computer.
+* Has the CPU work on this input information (from main memory) to generate new information (which is put back into main memory).
 The new information is of two kinds - intermediate calculations (which feed back as input into more computations), and output information.
 * Takes the output information from main memory and writes it to an output device.
+* Saves some of the output information (which needs to survive a computer restart) to secondary storage.

 Let's zoom into the CPU and main memory: